goliatone/application-core/docs/guide.md

 The heart of **core.io** is the [application context](#application-core), which you can extend directly with custom logic or indirectly with modules.

 Modules are intended to encapsulate code and make it portable.
-They also serve as glue to integrate libraries into your project.
+They also serve as glue to integrate libraries like Socket.IO or AMQP into your project.

-Following simple conventions on how files are named and where are placed **core.io** will auto-load, auto-configure, and auto-wire components.
+Following simple conventions on how files are named and where those files are placed **core.io** will auto-load, auto-configure, and auto-wire components always leaving you the choice to override defaults or create custom modules to replace core functionality.

 1. [Getting Started](#getting-started)
 2. [Reference](#reference)